Henry Goodman: Television

+Goodman played Dr Robert Silwood in "Secrets of the Dead", a 2001 episode of Dalziel and Pascoe.
+In 2010, he played Cecil Bernstein – co-founder, with his brother Sidney, of ITV Granada – in The Road to Coronation Street, about how the long-running soap opera was created.
+In 2003, he guest starred in the ITV series Foyle's War as corrupt American industrialist Howard Paige in "Fifty Ships", the opening episode of season 2 of the crime drama set in WWII.
+In 2013, he played the role of Sir Humphrey Appleby in the remake of Yes, Prime Minister which was launched on the Gold channel.
+He played Mr Fischer in the Christmas 2025 episode of Call the Midwife.

 Radio

 Goodman is also a respected radio actor.
-He portrayed Pierre Beaumarchais in the BBC Radio 4 series Beaumarchais in 1996, "Melvin" in The Attractive Young Rabbi (BBC Radio 4, 1999-2002) and Leopold Bloom in BBC Radio 4's all-day adaptation of James Joyce's Ulysses for 'Bloomsday' in 2012.
-He has also played author and chemist Primo Levi and a large number of other, often Jewish, characters on Radio 4.

-Goodman is the narrator in the premiere recording by the Hallé Orchestra of the complete stage music Vaughan Williams wrote for the 1909 Cambridge University production of The Wasps by Aristophanes.
+He portrayed Pierre Beaumarchais in the BBC Radio 4 series Beaumarchais in 1996, Melvin in The Attractive Young Rabbi (BBC Radio 4, 1999–2002), Ghassan Mehmoud in The Way We Live Right Now (a BBC Radio 4 adaptation of the Anthony Trollope novel The Way We Live Now) in 2008, and Leopold Bloom in BBC Radio 4's all-day adaptation of James Joyce's Ulysses for "Bloomsday" in 2012.
+He has also played author and chemist Primo Levi and a large number of other, often Jewish, characters on BBC Radio 4.
+Goodman is the narrator in the 2005 premiere recording by the Hallé Orchestra of the complete The Wasps which Vaughan Williams wrote for the 1909 Cambridge Greek Play production of The Wasps by Aristophanes.

 Awards and reputation

 His awards include the Olivier Award for Best Actor in a Musical playing Charles Guiteau in Assassins at the Donmar Warehouse directed by Sam Mendes in 1993, and the Olivier Award for Best Actor for Shylock in The Merchant of Venice at the National Theatre directed by Trevor Nunn in 2000.
-He has also been nominated for an Olivier Award for Best Actor in a Musical in 1998 for Chicago, London Critics Circle Theatre Award for Best Actor (The Merchant of Venice), and Theatre Awards UK for Best Performance in a Play in 2012 (The Resistible Rise of Arturo Ui).

 In his autobiography, Antony Sher says Goodman's Shylock is "quite simply the best".
-He reprised his role for a television film which was released in 2004.
+He reprised his role for a TV film which was released in 2004.

+He has also been nominated for the 1998 Olivier Award for Best Actor in a Musical for Chicago, a Critics' Circle Theatre Award for Best Actor (The Merchant of Venice), and a Theatre Awards UK for Best Performance in a Play (The Resistible Rise of Arturo Ui).

 Personal life

-Goodman is Jewish.
-He has five siblings.
-He is married to Sue Parker, a choreographer and dance director.
+Goodman is Jewish and has five siblings.
+He is married to Sue Parker, a choreographer and dance director, and they have two children: Carla Goodman, a theatre designer, and Ilan Goodman, an actor and audio producer.